Fluor (NYSE:FLR) Releases FY 2022 Earnings Guidance

 Fluor (NYSE:FLR – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided earnings per share (EPS) guidance of $1.15-$1.35 for the period, compared to the consensus estimate of $1.24.
 The company issued revenue guidance of -.

-A number of analysts have weighed in on the company.
-Citigroup decreased their price target on Fluor from $27.00 to $26.00 and set a neutral rating for the company in a report on Monday, August 8th.
-Credit Suisse Group set a $26.00 price target on shares of Fluor in a report on Tuesday, July 19th.
-Four investment analysts have rated the stock with a hold rating and one has given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Fluor has an average rating of Hold and an average target price of $26.25.
+A number of equities research analysts have commented on the stock.
+Citigroup decreased their price objective on shares of Fluor from $27.00 to $26.00 and set a neutral rating on the stock in a report on Monday, August 8th.
+Credit Suisse Group set a $26.00 target price on shares of Fluor in a research report on Tuesday, July 19th.
+Four research analysts have rated the stock with a hold rating and one has issued a buy rating to the stock.
+According to MarketBeat.com, Fluor presently has an average rating of Hold and an average price target of $26.25.

 Fluor Corporation provides engineering, procurement, and construction (EPC); fabrication and modularization; operation and maintenance; asset integrity; and project management services worldwide.
 It operates through four segments: Energy Solutions, Urban Solutions, Mission Solutions, and Other.
 The Energy Solutions provides solutions to the energy transition markets, including asset decarbonization, carbon capture, renewable fuels, waste-to-energy, green chemicals, hydrogen, nuclear power, and other low-carbon energy sources.